tableau/tabjolt/readme.md

 * First, from the machine that has TabJolt installed, please make sure you can login to the site manually using your browser.
 If you cannot login with the browser, TabJolt will also not be able to login.
 * If you can login through your browser, but not through TabJolt, please copy and send the errors and full console log during this configuration step to us.
-* After a successful logging through the first screen during the configuration step, the typical structure of `ServerTestConfig.yaml` (in the \config folder of your TabJolt installation) looks as  below.
+* After a successful logging through the first screen during the configuration step, the typical structure of `ServerTestConfig.yaml` (in the \config folder of your TabJolt installation) should look as  below.

   ```
   default {